Franblueee/Franblueee.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 My full name is Francisco Miguel Castro-Macías, but everybody knows me as Fran Castro.
-I am interested in the intersection of mathematics and machine learning.
+I am interested in the intersection of mathematics and machine learning 🤗.

-In 2021, I earned dual degrees in Computer Science and Mathematics from the University of Granada.
-The following year, I earned a Master's Degree in Data Science and Computer Engineering from the same institution.
-Since January 2023, I am a PhD student in the Visual Information Processing Group within the Computer Science and Artificial Intelligence Department at the University of Granada.
-My supervisors are [Rafael Molina Soriano](https://ccia.ugr.es/~rms/), [Pablo Morales Álvarez](https://www.ugr.es/personal/pablo-morales-alvarez) and [Aggelos K. Katsaggelos](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/katsaggelos-aggelos.html).
+I’m currently doing my PhD in the Department of Computer Science and Artificial Intelligence at the University of Granada, Spain.
+My research focuses on developing new probabilistic methods for weakly supervised learning and inverse imaging problems, with a particular emphasis on the application of these techniques to the medical domain.
+My supervisors are [Rafael Molina Soriano](https://ccia.ugr.es/~rms/), and [Pablo Morales Álvarez](https://www.ugr.es/personal/pablo-morales-alvarez) at the University of Granada, and [Aggelos K. Katsaggelos](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/katsaggelos-aggelos.html) at Northwestern University, USA, where I’ve also been a visiting PhD student.

-See the [publications page](/publications/) for a list of my publications, and the [CV page](/cv/) for a summary of my academic career.
+I hold a [BSc in Mathematics](https://www.ugr.es/en/study/undergraduate/bachelors-degree-mathematics), a [BSc in Computer Science](https://grados.ugr.es/informatica/docencia/plan-estudios), and an [MSc in Data Science and Computer Engineering](https://masteres.ugr.es/datcom/docencia/plan-estudios) -- all from the University of Granada (yes, I’ve been around here for a while!).

+Check out my [publications](/publications/) for the full list of my work, or my [CV](/cv/) for a quick overview of my academic journey.
+If you want to get in contact with we, send me an email to [francastro8b@gmail.com](mailto:francastro8b@gmail.com).
+I’m always happy to chat about research, collaborations, or just to say hi! 😊

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.